almostearthling/whenever/README.md

 Tasks are defined via a dedicated table, which means that every task definition must start with the TOML `[[task]]` section header.

 Task names are mandatory, and must be provided as alphanumeric strings (may include underscores), beginning with a letter.
-The task type must be either `"command"` or `"lua"` according to what is configured, any other value is considered a configuration error.
+The task type must be one of `"command"`, `"lua"`, or `"internal"` according to what has to be configured, and any other value is considered a configuration error.
 There is another optional entry, namely `tags`, that is accepted in item configuration: this entry is ignored by **whenever** itself, however it is checked for correctness at startup and the configuration is refused if not set to an array (of strings) or a table.

 #### Command tasks